Joercat/trainable/README.md

 ### Step 1: Push to GitHub

-First, make sure all your code is in a GitHub repository.
+First, make sure all your code is in a GitHub repository, likely done by forking.

 ### Step 2: Configure Render